Punjab Traffic Police Challan Rates List

 • Enter the amount to be paid along with your details.

-• The “success” notification will flash on your screen upon successful online transaction.
+• Upon a successful online transaction, the “success” notification will flash on your screen.

 1. Visit the official Parivahan website: https://echallan.parivahan.gov.in/